simoneiriksson/DeepLearning_02456_final/README.md

 Authors: Andrea Valletta (S180768), Julia Cathrine Youngman (S123540) and Simon Daniel Eiriksson (S180722)

 This repository contains code and some trained models for the final project in the course Deep Learning 02456 at DTU Compute, Fall 2022.
+We have not submitted a Jupyter Notebook since the necesary compute ressources to run this code are only available at compute clusters.

 ## Prerequisites
 The code has been run using the following modules/versions: